daien/daien.github.io/_pages/about.md

   - /about.html
 ---

-I am the head of Machine Learning at the [Toyota Research Institute (TRI)](https://www.tri.global/) and an Adjunct Professor at Stanford, CA, USA.
-My work focuses on Principle-centric ML (combining knowledge and data) for Embodied Intelligence (physical ML systems), spanning Scene and Behavior Understanding, Simulation for Deep Learning, 3D Computer Vision, and Self-Supervised Learning (cf. [a short bio](#bio) and my [CV](/cv) for more info).
-Outside of work, I spend time with my wife, daughter, and the mountains (I love camping, climbing, and snowboarding).
+Dr. Adrien Gaidon is an experienced Machine Learning researcher, engineer, manager, executive, technical advisor, and Adjunct Professor of Computer Science at Stanford.

+Since 2007, Dr. Gaidon has been working on Principle-centric ML: learning algorithms that effectively combine concise prior knowledge and large-scale data.
+In particular, Dr. Gaidon has a deep expertise in Embodied Intelligence, including Computer Vision, Autonomous Driving, and Robotics, with more than 100 patents and 100 publications at top AI venues like CVPR and NeurIPS.

+Besides scientific expertise, Dr. Gaidon has experience in building and leading world-class teams of ML researchers and engineers that work together to invent and develop new solutions to hard real-world problems like safe and automated driving.

+More info: [CV](/files/CV_Adrien_Gaidon.pdf), [linkedin profile](https://www.linkedin.com/in/adrien-gaidon-63ab2358/), publications on [Google Scholar](https://scholar.google.com/citations?user=2StUgf4AAAAJ&hl=en) or [arxiv](ttps://arxiv.org/search/cs?searchtype=author&query=Gaidon%2C+A).

 ## News